-Our community partners in the North West between 2011 and 2012 have seen a 30% increase in ‘at-risk’ families accessing them for the supply of food or other services that support their most basic needs.
+According to the National Waste Report, approximately 936 kilograms of food is discarded by each Australian household.
+Much of that food can be redistributed to help hungry families in need.
+Our community partners in the North West have seen a 30% increase in the last year for ‘at-risk’ families needing food or other services that support their most basic needs.

-The impact of this increase has resulted in A Gesture growing its weekly supply of fresh nutritious food to 2000kg, helping us to focus on ending food insecurity by providing healthy food donated by SecondBite.
+The impact of this increase has resulted in A Gesture growing its weekly supply of fresh nutritious food to 2000kg, helping us to focus on ending food insecurity by providing healthy food.

 - Australians are throwing out more than $7.8 billion worth of food annually